cs3216/cs3216.github.io/coursework/seminar/index.md

 After listening to all the presentations, each student will be randomly assigned to write about one of the applications that was presented (but not his/her own presentation), and have to blog about the following:

 1. Summary of what the presenting team said about the application that you think is most important.
 Don't just regurgitate the entire presentation.
 Focus on say three points and explain why you are of the view that they are the most important points.
-(15%)
+(10%)

+2. Was the presentation effective?
+Did the group show that they fully internalize the presentation techniques discussed in Lecture 3?
+(10%)

-2. What are your (original) thoughts?
+3. What are your (original) thoughts?
 (10%)

 The fun part is that the assignment of the presentation each student has to write about will be done only AFTER all the presentations are over.
 This means that every student will have to pay attention to every presentation 😎.
 Those who like Russian Roulette are welcome to play and sleep for some presentations.